FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 During the four years of training most trainees work in funded NHS posts or independent services that are approved as training placements.

-Once you are accepted onto the course, you will be given details of available posts you can apply to and be interviewed for by potential employers.
+Once you are accepted onto the course, you will be given details of available posts you can apply to and will be interviewed as part of the process.
 Posts are competitive so it is advisable to apply to a few.
 The number of training posts available varies each year but there are usually a number of placements across London, East England and South East England.

 What do I do in my training placement?